ravirohit/springparent/springweb/src/main/web/ReadMe.txt

                 If your model needs to listen change events (e.g. when input field value changes), use the second one
 Q) How to disable print preview window in chrome?
 Ans: chrome shortcut -> properties -> edit target to: "C:\Program Files (x86)\Google\Chrome\Application\chrome.exe" --disable-print-preview
+Q) How to include javascript file in angular ts file. or access js function in angular ts file.
+Ans: add js file in the angular.json file under "scripts".

+Q) what is the use of questionmark in  below expression angular?
+      product?.price
+Ans; above statement is equal to "product !== null ? product.price : null" ...